w3f/General-Grants-Program/grants/speculative/Jadewallet.md

 ## Legal Structure
-Tuolian(Shanghai) Tech Co., Ltd.
+Tuolian (Shanghai) Co., Ltd.

 ## Team's experience
-* Alex Xu: Co-Founder and CTO in NBLTrust for 4 years, core developer in our three custody products.
-IT Consultant in IBM for 9 years. **Polkadot Ambassador China**.
+* Alex Xu: Co-Founder and CTO at NBLTrust for 4 years.
+Core developer in all three custody product teams.
+IT Consultant at IBM for 9 years. **Polkadot Ambassador China**.
 Worked as TA in two training courses hold by Parity in China.
-* BoHao Tang: Senior full-stack developer and architect in NBLTrust for 3 years, core developer for Jadepool Hub.
-Sofeware engineer in Ubisoft for 4 years, indie game developer for 4 years. **The Winner of Substrate Hackathon** by PolkaWorld in 2019.
+* BoHao Tang: Senior full-stack developer and architect at NBLTrust for 3 years.
+Core developer of Jadepool Hub.
+Software engineer at Ubisoft for 4 years.
+Has been indie game developer for 4 years. **The Winner of Substrate Hackathon** by PolkaWorld in 2019.

-* Daizong Zhang: Core backend developer of the Jadepool SaaS.
-5+ years Golang backend development, currently focusing on the blockchain field.
+* Daizong Zhang: Core back-end developer of Jadepool SaaS.
+5+ years Golang back-end development.
+Currently focusing on the blockchain field.
-* Kevin Li: 6 years native mobile development experience, 3 years React Native, Flutter Hybrid and front-end development experience, graduated from Syracuse University.
+* Kevin Li: 6 years of native mobile development experience.
+3 years of React Native, Flutter Hybrid and front-end development experience.
+Graduated from Syracuse University.
-* Hilbert Zhou: 2 years ops experience on AIX, websphere and Power.
-7+ years backend service development experience including HFT, CTA and blockchain.
+* Hilbert Zhou: 2 years of ops experience on AIX, websphere and Power.
+7+ years back-end service development experience including HFT, CTA and blockchain.
-* Yi Zhang: Key member of our DEX project, and financial derivative product.
-Many experiences in decentralized architecture design and product design.
-Work in IBM as an IT consultant over 7 years.
+* Yi Zhang: Key member of the DEX project and the financial derivative product.
+Experienced in decentralized architecture design and product design.
+Worked for IBM as IT consultant over 7 years.
-* Andy Yi: Product manager in NBLTrust for 3 years, responsible for Jadepool SaaS design and operation.
-9 years QA Manager experience, worked for General Electric, Hua Wei and Travelzen.com.
+* Andy Yi: Product manager at NBLTrust for 3 years, responsible for Jadepool SaaS design and operation.
+9 years of QA Manager experience, worked for General Electric, Hua Wei and Travelzen.com.
-* Kristie Guo: Product manager of Jadepool Hub.
-2+ years software engineer experience.
-Worked at Lending Club in San Francisco, graduated from Cornell University.
+* Kristie Guo: Product manager of Jadepool Hub for 2+ years.
+2+ years of software engineer experience at Lending Club in San Francisco.
+Graduated from Cornell University.
-* Steven Wu: Product manager in NBLTrust for 3 years.
-6+ years product manager, and 4+ years full stack development experience.
+* Steven Wu: Product manager at NBLTrust for 3 years.
+6+ years of product manager and 4+ years full stack development experience.
 An ex start-up co-founder.

+Founded in 2017 and headquartered in Shanghai, China, Tuolian (Shanghai) Co., Ltd. is a high-tech company specializing in the field of digital asset custody.

+To provide overall solutions and related technical services for digital asset custody, Tuolian owns secure custody softwares based on self-developed high-strength classical cryptographic algorithms.
+And the hot&cold wallet and the hardware wallet products meet the bank's security level requirements.

+Tuolian provides the full package of custody services for well-known institutions such as Math Wallet and HashQuark.